-Cannabis Consumption and Addiction
+Cannabis Consumption and Cannabis Use Disorder

 Cannabis use exists on a spectrum, ranging from abstinence to cannabis use disorder (or addiction).
 If you choose to consume cannabis, it’s important to understand the spectrum and the risks at each point.

-Cannabis and Your Brain
+Cannabis and the Brain

 While many people can use cannabis in a low-risk way, it’s essential to be aware of the short- and long-term effects that regular and/or frequent cannabis consumption can have on the brain.

 Clinical research has established a complex connection between regular cannabis use and mental health outcomes.
 Here’s what researchers know so far.

 How Cannabis Affects the Developing Brain